primatephor/mash/docs/implementations/cl/CommandExecutorHarness.md

     </Run>
 ```

-Mash will execute 'myScript.sh' that is found in '/usr/local/bin/'.
+Mash will execute `myScript.sh` that is found in `/usr/local/bin/`.